flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 Certainly, functional and technical requirements are in flux.
 For a code base to survive, it must adapt to an ever changing world.
 In the evolution of organisms and code, flexibility is resilience and rigidity is death.
 In other words: Software is supposed to be soft.
 We rather have incorrect code that we can change easily than correct code that noone dares to touch anymore.

-And that's why dependencies form the central issue of complex yet fluid systems like software.
+And that's why dependencies form the central issue of complex yet evolving systems like software.
 They determine whether code meets the most essential requirement, which is *maintainability*, the ability to be changed.
 Without changes in software, there is no *software development*.

 In his landmark publication "Design Principles and Design Patterns", Robert C. Martin states:

 > "What kind of changes cause designs to rot?
 Changes that introduce new and unplanned for dependencies.
 Each of the four symptoms mentioned above is either directly, or indirectly caused by improper dependencies between the modules of the software.
 It is the dependency architecture that is degrading, and with it the ability of the software to be maintained."

-As mentioned earlier, Martin's ideas on architecture apply not only to "modules".
-We may read "modules" as "code artifacts" to really grasp the universal force of dependence.
-And to meditate on this force should be the first step of any adventure trip into the heights and depths of kick-ass coding.
+As [mentioned earlier](https://www.flowtoolz.com/2019/08/24/architecture-is-principled-software-development.html), Martin's ideas on architecture apply not only to "modules".
+We may read "modules" as "units of code" to really grasp the universal force of dependence.
+And to meditate on this force should be the first step of any trip into the heights and depths of kick-ass coding.

 ## Artifacts